 Everyday chores like washing cars, working with motors, fertilizing the lawn, walking the dog, and controlling insect pests can harm your streams and lakes.
 Storm drains collect water from outside our homes and businesses and carry it untreated directly to streams and rivers.
 Sewers collect water from inside homes and businesses and carry it to treatment plants, where it is cleaned before it reaches streams and rivers.
 So remember, only rain should go into storm drains, not trash, oil, or other pollutants.

 - Make Your Home The Solution to Stormwater Pollution!
-(6 pp, 157 MB, About PDF)
+(PDF) (6 pp, 157 MB, About PDF)

 Keeping the Air Clean and the Water Pure When You Go Boating

 Improving Energy Efficiency in Your Home During the Hot Summer Months

 - EPA Newsroom archive: Stay cool and comfortable this summer with ENERGY STAR; Recommendations from EPA save energy and money at home